-The habitat features which form the subject of the OHMP have been determined through consideration of the relative importance of ecological features present at the site, the extent to which they may be affected by the Proposed Development (as set out in EIA Chapter 8 and SEI Chapter 8), and their potential to benefit from restoration or management.
-As such, the OHMP primarily relates to blanket bog, with additional measures also proposed for wet heath.
+The habitat features which form the subject of this OHMP have been determined through consideration of the relative importance of ecological features present at the sites, the extent to which they may be affected by the Proposed Development (as set out in Balmeanach EIA Chapter 8 and SEI Chapter 8, and Ben Sca Redesign EIA Chapter 5 and SEI Chapter 5), and their potential to benefit from restoration or management.
+As such, the OHMP primarily relates to blanket bog, with additional measures proposed for wet heath.

-The impact on birds (as set out in SEI Chapter 9) has also been considered, with management goals in this report aimed at providing habitat for breeding and foraging waders, and foraging raptors.
-The key ornithological issues for consideration are raptor activity, particularly those of white-tailed eagle Haliaeetus albicilla (the potential for collision) and golden eagle Aquila chrysaetos (the potential for collision and displacement from the Proposed Development to other adjacent areas).
-Therefore, it is important that any monitoring programme addresses the species that may be affected by the Proposed Development.
+The impact on birds (as set out in Balmeanach SEI Chapter 9 and Ben Sca Redesign SEI Chapter 4) has also been considered, with management goals in this report aimed at providing habitat for breeding and foraging waders, and foraging raptors.
+The key issues for consideration are raptor activity, particularly those of white-tailed eagle Haliaeetus albicilla (the potential for collision) and golden eagle Aquila chrysaetos (the potential for collision and displacement from the Proposed Developments to other adjacent areas).
+Therefore, it is important that any monitoring programme addresses the species that may be affected by the Proposed Developments.
 It should be recognised, however, that 'such monitoring should only be required where there is a gap in understanding or where the scale and extent of impact is uncertain'8.